dotnet/csharplang/proposals/list-patterns.md

 For instance, `[..[1, 2, 3]]` subsumes a pattern of the form `[1, 2, 3]`.

-`Length` or `Count` properties are assumed to always return non-negative values, if only if the type is *indexable*.
+`Length` or `Count` properties are assumed to always return a non-negative value, if and only if the type is *indexable*.

-For instance, the pattern `array is { Length: -1 }` can never match.
+For instance, the pattern `{ Length: -1 }` can never match an array.

 #### Lowering